When it comes to wedding planning I know that there are a lot of decisions to make, so here are some frequently asked questions that may help:

 The legal copyright of the images remains with me, as the photographer, so technically I own them, but you get personal reproduction release which means you can print and share them to your heart’s content.
 You just can’t use them for commercial re-sale or sell your wedding day as a feature to OK! magazine or the like!

 Yes, as a professional photographer I’m insured for both public liability and professional indemnity.
 On the day, I work with two cameras, a number of high performance lenses and memory cards, and have other backups with me.
 For keeping your images safe and archived, all of your images are saved on three drives, two with me at home and one off-site, and in the cloud, all protected and encrypted.

 Very simply, you sign a contract and a pay a booking fee of £450 by bank transfer or cheque.
 Once we’ve got both of these, you’re booked and any other enquiries for the same date are turned away.
-The balance is payable 14 working days before the day.
-If you’re interested in booking me, get in touch and let’s talk.
+The balance is payable one month before the day.